Categorization and Nomination

 X is / is not a single parent in the administrative sense of the expression.

-The investigating parties will then take the relevant action: keeping the mushroom for eating or throwing it away; accepting or denying the application for social security benefits.
+The investigators will then take the appropriate action: keep the mushroom to eat or throw it away; accept or deny the application for social security benefits.

 Social Categorization — A parent is defined as “a parent or a person who bears the financial burden of one or more children”.
-“To be single” is defined as: “to be widowed, divorced, separated or unmarried not cohabiting”.
-The meaning of parent is finally extended to include “pregnant” and “people having the legal responsibility of a child”.
+“To be single” is defined as: “being widowed, divorced, separated or unmarried and not living together”.
+The meaning of « parent » is finally extended to include “pregnant” and “people who have the legal responsibility of a child”.

 Natural Categorization — Wikipedia describes the Scotch Bonnet as follows: